The goal of this summer of code project was dual:

 Alga formalized in

 agda.
-I didn’t knew this language and I learned a lot !
+I didn’t know this language and I learned a lot!
 I only proved a little axiom and failed to prove a bigger theorem, the full story is here.

 A big part of optimizations was made using GHC techniques like rewrite rules, specialization and inlining.
 I have made a summary of what I have learned here to help others.

 I have made a little script that change the benchmarking-suite into a regression suite specialized for Alga.
 It compares two states of the Alga repository (like

 master and another branch being under a pull request).

 It is highly tricky (in fact it is a suite of

 It can be done for any other graph library.
 Feel free to ask!